A Muslim Woman Took Pictures In Front Of Anti-Muslim Protesters And The Internet Thinks They’re Magnificent

 I walked up as they continued yelling their hateful speech.
 I asked the police officer if I could stand at the curb in front of the men.
 The officer said ‘no’, and in that moment I felt like the biggest rebel.”

-Her pictures soon went viral everywhere on the internet — from Twitter to Instagram to Reddit — social media users commended the young woman for her actions.
+Her pictures soon went viral everywhere on the internet — from Twitter to Instagram to Reddit — and social media users commended the young woman for her actions.
 Some doubted if the pictures had been photoshopped, but Ismaa’eel soon clarified they were not, giving the internet one of its most magnificent moments this week.
-Her pictures got hundreds of thousands of likes on Instagram, and more than 50,000 retweets on Twitter.
+Her pictures racked hundreds of thousands of likes on Instagram and more than 50,000 retweets on Twitter.
 On Reddit, her picture hit the front page.

 Shaymaa Ismaa’eel cannot be more pleased.